Myra Felton: Career

 Felton quickly became proficient in photography and oil painting.
 She specialised in portraiture, particularly colouring over photographs in oils as well as painting originals in pastel and oils.
 In January 1859, she opened her own studio, Miss M. Felton's Photographic Gallery, in the family home on Hunter Street in Sydney.
 She moved her studio and gallery several times in and around the city during her lifetime.
 The establishment of an independent studio made Felton one of the first independent professional women photographers in colonial Australia.

 By 1867 she was advertising her services in newspapers as an "Artist and Portrait Painter in dry colours".

 In addition to her artistic practice, Myra Felton founded an Art Academy in Sydney, where she taught painting and drawing.
-By 1869 She was teaching privately, and was also employed as a drawing and art teacher in schools.
+By 1869 she was teaching privately, and was also employed as a drawing and art teacher in schools.

 She exhibited her works in various exhibitions throughout her career, gaining recognition and praise from art critics and the public alike and was an active member of the New South Wales Academy of Art.

 Beyond visual arts, Felton authored a somewhat-romanticised semi-autobiographical novel published in 1887 with proceeds going to the Queens Fund for "distressed women".

 Later life and legacy

 Portrait of William Pitt Faithfull by Myra Felton.

 Felton continued her artistic endeavours but largely disappears from public life around 1888.
 Her work is held in several national collections in Australia.

-She resided primarily in Paddington, New South Wales, until her passing on 13 July 1920.
+She resided primarily in Paddington, New South Wales, until her death on 13 July 1920.

 Well known works of Myra Felton include: